BG3-Community-Library-Team/bg3-community/Tutorials/Sound/Extract-Audio.md

 As noted above, this script has done three things for you.
 - Converted the extracted `.wem` files into `.wav`, so you can listen to them with your standard audio program.
 - Organized the converted wav files into directories named from the soundbank they came from.
 - Parsed the `.bnk` file into a `.xml` that you can open up and read.
+You can find the XML files next to their respective BNKs inside the folders in `\Multitool\UnpackedData\SharedSoundBanks\Public`

 ## Listening to the files
 Open up the results directory that you specified and you'll find directories named after soundbanks.